bnb-chain/node/doc/Spec.md

 //TODO

 ### Validator - Fees
-Fees would be calculated based on the trade notional value of quote currency and paid in BNB.
+Fees would be calculated based on the trade notional value of quote currency and only paid in BNB.
 The rate of quote currency to BNB from the last blocking around would be used to calculate.

 The fee rate is set and saved in the state of world.
 It can be reset via a special transaction type??.